April 2026 Bees

 5. Don’t mow the lawn (let clovers and dandelions flower) and ditch the weed killers and pesticides.

-6. It’s still cold in the mornings or at night, or when the sun goes in, so bumblebees can get chilled and easily exhausted.
-The best way to help is to put them on a flower, or as a last resort a teaspoon of sugar, water solution.
+6. It’s still cold in the mornings and when the sun goes in, so bumblebees can get chilled and easily exhausted.
+The best way to help is to put them on a flower, or give them a teaspoon of sugar, water solution, or carry a Bee Revival Kit on a keyring.
 But they can rest for 45 minutes.
 So give them time.
 But please don’t feed them honey, it harbours bacteria that is bad for them.

 For information on the honey bee (Apis mellifera) and the bee-fly (Bombylius major) see Bees to See in March blog here.